pipem-io/pipem/README.md

 # Before install

-You must to set this vlues:
+You must to set this values:

 - set the mongodb uri in the values.yaml file
 - app.domain